mdn/content/files/en-us/mdn/writing_guidelines/experimental_deprecated_obsolete/index.md

 ## Obsolete

-On MDN Web Docs, the term **obsolete** was used to mark an API or technology that is not only no longer recommended but is also no longer implemented in browsers.
-The term was, however, confusing.
-It was similar to **deprecated** but its distinction from **deprecated** was not very helpful.
+On MDN Web Docs, the term **obsolete** was historically used to indicate an API or technology that is not only no longer recommended but is also no longer implemented in browsers.
+The distinction from **deprecated** is not very helpful.

 > **Note:** We do not use the term **obsolete** on MDN Web Docs anymore.
 If you come across any instances, they should be removed or replaced with the term **deprecated**.